A public firestorm began when a local man and his son presented a wooden”thin blue line” flag to Montgomery County Police.

 The National Association of Police Organizations strongly condemned the use of the “Thin Blue Line” during the Charlottesville protests as a symbol of hate and racism, telling USA TODAY in August 2017, “No police department, no official police group would ever go in there and raise their flag for that type of demonstration.”

-The 70-year-old former 12-year Montgomery County Councilmember is the former chair of the Council’s Public Safety Committee.
-Elrich is well-versed in Montgomery County policing issues, including the community policing model, de-escalation tactics and racial diversity amid the growing Montgomery County Police force.
+Elrich, 70, is a former chair of the Montgomery County Council’s Public Safety Committee.
+He’s well-versed in the community policing model, de-escalation tactics, and racial diversity.

 Another Montgomery County Police officer assigned to the Gaithersburg station expressed hope that Elrich could use this brewing controversy as a means to engage Montgomery County Police, and listen to their concerns, in an effort to improve their relationship.